What are red flags in back pain?

 Red flags are clinical warning signs that suggest a serious underlying cause rather than a simple muscle strain or mechanical issue.
 When a patient presents with back pain, doctors look for these warning signs because they may indicate conditions like infection, cancer, nerve compression, or fracture that require immediate investigation and treatment.

-The key principle is simple: if you experience any of the symptoms listed in this article, don’t wait for an appointment or hope it will settle.
+The key principle is simple: if you experience any of the symptoms listed in this article, do not wait for an appointment or hope it will settle.
 Contact your GP immediately, or go to A&E if symptoms suggest an emergency.

 Why most back pain isn't a red flag

-It’s important to understand that the vast majority of back pain, around 90 per cent, is mechanical in nature and self-limiting, meaning it resolves on its own with proper management.
-This type of back pain typically comes from muscle strain, poor posture, lifting incorrectly, or degenerative changes in the spine that don’t pose an immediate threat.
+It is important to understand that the vast majority of back pain, around 90 per cent, is mechanical in nature and self-limiting, meaning it resolves on its own with proper management.
+This type of back pain typically comes from muscle strain, poor posture, lifting incorrectly, or degenerative changes in the spine that do not pose an immediate threat.
+NICE guidance on low back pain and sciatica reflects this, advising that imaging and urgent referral are reserved for cases where red flags are present.

 Common non-serious causes

-Degenerative disc disease.
 As we age, the discs in the spine naturally lose water content and become less flexible.
-This is a normal process, often called “wear and tear,” and whilst it may cause discomfort, it’s not dangerous in itself and doesn’t typically require surgery.
+This is a normal process, often called wear and tear, and whilst it may cause discomfort, it is not dangerous in itself and does not typically require surgery.

 Symptoms to watch for